Lauren Benton (historian): Research

-Rage for Order: The British Empire and the History of International Law, 1800-1850, which Benton coauthored with Lisa Ford, appeared in 2016 and uncovers a vast project of global legal reform in the early nineteenth century.
-Benton and Ford introduce the terms "middle power" and "vernacular constitutionalism" in tracing the efforts of British imperial officials and reformers to reimagine and remake the imperial constitution.
-The book also analyzes the way imperial law prefigured international law and the rise of the interstate order.
+Rage for Order: The British Empire and the History of International Law, 1800-1850, coauthored with Lisa Ford, uncovers a vast project of global legal reform in the early nineteenth century.
+Benton and Ford introduce the terms "middle power" and "vernacular constitutionalism" in describing global ordering.
+The book argues that imperial law prefigured international law and the rise of the interstate order.

+They Called It Peace: Worlds of Imperial Violence (Princeton University Press) traces the way imperial small wars made global order.
+It argues that pervasive practices of plunder and of imperial intervention set the stage for atrocities.